internetarchive/warcprox/api.rst

 ``Warcprox-Meta`` http response header
 ======================================
-In some cases warcprox will add a ``Warcprox-Meta`` header in the http response that it sends to the client.
-Like the request header, the value is a json blob.
+In some cases warcprox will add a ``Warcprox-Meta`` header to the http response that it sends to the client.
+As with the request header, the value is a json blob.
 It is only included if something in the ``warcprox-meta`` request header calls for it.
 Those cases are described above in the `Warcprox-Meta http request header`_ section.